 Initially, Aarohi Pandit and Keithair flew together across India's Punjab, Rajasthan, Gujarat, Pakistan, Iran, Turkey, Serbia, Slovenia, Germany, France and Britain

 Since the tiny cockpit had to be equipped with a life-raft, oxygen system and other safety gadgets for the trans-oceanic flights from Britain onwards, Aarohi Pandit undertook the remaining expedition solo.
 She was accompanied by Pipistrel's Canada President Jonah Boll for photography

 Aarohi Pandit had to cope up with various physical and mental exercises to help her take on the toughest terrains and weather conditions while being all alone in the cockpit.
 Till date, she has logged in 29,500 kms in 50 legs across three continents and 20 countries in her small LSA.

 Aarohi Pandit is an ardent fan of the legendary American aviator, Amelia Earheart -- who became the world's first woman to make a solo transatlantic flight in a bigger aircraft, 87 years ago, on May 20, 1932

 A resident of Borivali, northwest Mumbai suburb, Aarohi Pandit underwent an arduous seven-month preparatory training schedule in India, Greenland, Siberia, Italy over oceans, high altitude, snow, extreme weather conditions, different terrains testing her physical and mental capabilities to undertake her circumnavigation feat

-Mumbai girl and 23-year-old Aarohi Pandit made history when she landed in Iqaluit Airport (ICAO: CYFB) at on May 13, 2019, to become the world’s first woman pilot to cross the Atlantic Ocean, Solo, in a Light Sport Aircraft.
+Mumbai girl Aarohi Pandit, currently on a global flight in a small plane created history by becoming the first woman pilot to cross both Atlantic Ocean and Pacific Ocean solo in a Light Sports Aircraft.
 Here's what we know about her life and journey